Peace negotiations in the Russo-Ukrainian war (2022–present): US–Russia meeting in Saudi Arabia

 On 18 February, American and Russian delegations met in Riyadh, Saudi Arabia, for talks to develop a framework for further peace negotiations.
-The U.S. delegation was led by Rubio, joined by Witkoff and Michael Waltz, the U.S. national security advisor.
+The US delegation was led by Rubio, joined by Witkoff and Michael Waltz, the US national security advisor.
 The Russian delegation was led by foreign minister Sergey Lavrov and presidential aide Yuri Ushakov.
 The day prior, several European leaders met in Paris to discuss the war in Ukraine and Trump's peace efforts, including a proposal to send peacekeeping troops to Ukraine.
 However, at the summit Lavrov rejected any NATO peacekeeping force and said that "the expansion of NATO, the absorption of Ukraine by the North Atlantic Alliance, is a direct threat to the interests" of Russia.
-As a result of the summit, the U.S. and Russia agreed to restore staffing at each other's embassies and to explore the "economic and investment opportunities" that could arise as a result of a peace settlement in Ukraine.
+As a result of the summit, the US and Russia agreed to restore staffing at each other's embassies and to explore the "economic and investment opportunities" that could arise as a result of a peace settlement in Ukraine.
 China praised the peace talks.